scenerystack/community/docs/reference/api/chipper/FluentLibrary.md

 #### verifyFluentFile( fluentFileString : <span style="font-weight: 400;"><span style="color: hsla(calc(var(--md-hue) + 180deg),80%,40%,1);">string</span></span> ) {: #verifyFluentFile data-toc-label='verifyFluentFile' }

 Verify syntax in the fluent file.
-Right now, it just checks for undefined terms.
+Right now it checks for:
+  - Message keys should use camelCase instead of dashes.
+  - All terms used in the file should be defined.